 Croquet is a great way to get some exercise and enjoy the day, even if it isn’t a big calorie burner.
 It is a fantastic choice for novices because the rules are simple to understand.
 A croquet set is also inexpensive.
 So let’s start from the beginning to learn how to get started.

 Everything you’ll need for gameplay is included in the standard set.
 It usually consists of the following:

 - 6 mallets

 The majority of them also come with a storage case.
 You can also acquire a deadness board and metal clips to indicate your next wicket.
 The latter will be discussed in the gameplay section.

 The United States Croquet Association prefers wood as a material.
-Others can be used as long as they don’t give you a competitive advantage.
+However, others can be used if they don’t give you a competitive advantage.
 The average length of an adult model is 36 inches.

 Steel hoops are used in most commercial sets.
-12-inch iron wickets with a diameter of 5/8 inch are required under the rules.
+12-inch iron wickets with a diameter of 5/8 inch are required.
 The standard color is white, with the first one having a blue crown or top and the last one having a red crown or top.

 Each ball must pass through each hoop twice and then strike the peg in the precise order.
 The following is the sequence:

 - Hoop 1: South-west corner northwards